-Baccalaureate Field No restrictions.

-Grade Point Average At least 3.00/4.00 for the final 60 semester (90 quarter) hours of undergraduate study.

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).

-Letters of Recommendation Three required, preferably from faculty members in political science or cognate disciplines who are familiar with the applicant's training and ability.

-Personal Statement Required.
-The statement should address the applicant's professional goals.

-Deadlines The application deadline for this program is earlier than the Graduate College deadline; contact the program for more information on current deadlines.
+- Baccalaureate Field No restrictions. - Grade Point Average At least 3.00/4.00 for the final 60 semester (90 quarter) hours of undergraduate study. - Tests Required GRE General. - Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL). - Letters of Recommendation Three required, preferably from faculty members in political science or cognate disciplines who are familiar with the applicant's training and ability. - Personal Statement Required.
+The statement should address the applicant's academic goals. - Deadlines The application deadline for this program is earlier than the Graduate College deadline; contact the program for more information on current deadlines.